-We estimate that our initial annual market opportunity for HFrEF is \$2.9 billion.
-This includes a \$1.4 billion initial market opportunity (55,000 HFrEF patients) in the U.S., and a \$1.5 billion initial market opportunity (61,000 HFrEF patients) in the European Five.
+In 2021, we estimated that our annual market opportunity for HFrEF was \$2.9 billion, including a \$1.4 billion initial market opportunity (55,000 HFrEF patients) in the U.S., and a \$1.5 billion initial market opportunity (61,000 HFrEF patients) in the European Five.
+In late 2023, we revised our U.S. annual market opportunity - based on the new long-term safety and effectiveness data of BeAT-HF, our commercial experience and to account for the new reimbursement assignment for Barostim - to \$2.2 billion, or 76,000 new patients.
+Thus, we believe our global annual market opportunity for HFrEF is \$3.7 billion.